History of Chris Paul in Timeline

 In December 2022, Chris Paul graduated from Winston-Salem State University with his bachelor's degree in communications.

-On January 22, 2023, Chris Paul returned to the Phoenix Suns' lineup after missing the previous seven games due to a hip injury.
-He recorded 22 points, 11 assists, six rebounds, and three steals in a win over the Memphis Grizzlies.
+On January 22, 2023, Chris Paul returned to the lineup after missing the previous seven games with a hip injury, leading the Suns to an 112–110 win over the Memphis Grizzlies with 22 points, 11 assists, six rebounds and three steals.

-In June 2023, Chris Paul published his memoir, "Sixty One: Life Lessons from Papa, On and Off the Court," which recounts his childhood, relationship with his grandfather, and basketball career.
+In June 2023, Chris Paul published a memoir titled "Sixty One: Life Lessons from Papa, On and Off the Court".
+The book covers his childhood, relationship with his grandfather, and basketball career.

 Sixty-One: Life Lessons from Papa, On and Off the Court